 Solo exhibition with special performances by NULEINN, My Djørup and My Nilsson + VO/FT

-With support from The City of Copenhagen – Council of Visual Art
+Works produced with support from The City of Copenhagen Council of Visual Art

 With support from the City of Copenhagen, Council of Visual Art